igrishaev/blog/_posts/2022-12-03-clojure-guide.md

    :event/name "Party"})
 ~~~

-If you transform this map into JSON with Cheshire, you'll get the keys "user/name" and "event/name".
+If you transform this map into JSON with Cheshire, you'll get the keys `user/name` and `event/name`.
 That's difficult to work with such keys in JavaScript on the client side.
 In wider terms, your clients can handle namespaces only if they use Clojure or ClojureScript.
-Any other language like Python has problems with processing keys like "user/name".
-There is no easy way to split such a map on variables with the standard destruction syntax.
+Any other language like Python has problems with processing keys like `user/name`.
+There is no an easy way to split such a map on variables with the standard destructuring syntax.

 **2.** When using namespaces, you never know for sure what is the right key: `:name` or `:user/name`.
 That's especially annoying when working with JDBC.next result.
 By default, it adds namespaces to the selected keys which takes an extra query.
 For performance, we often pass the `rs/as-unqualified-kebab-maps` parameter to skip the namespaces.
 But when you edit someone else's code, you've got to scroll up and check what row function was passed to the query.
 That's quite annoying and really slows down the development.

 **3.** Maps with namespaces are hard to destruct.
 Imagine from the map mentioned above, we need to fetch both name of a user and a name of the party.
-Since the name parts are the same, we cannot use the `:<ns>/keys` syntax as the second clause overrides the first one:
+Since the name parts are the same, we cannot use the `:<ns>/keys` syntax as the second clause shadows the first one:

 ~~~clojure
 (let [{:user/keys [name]